 The TVL is a tax-free allowance.
 In the second and third quarters, this allowance amounts to (maximum) 550,000 euros for the self-employed and SMEs (up to 250 employees) and for non-SMEs (more than 250 employees) to 1.2 million euro in the second quarter and 600,000 euros in the third quarter.
 The subsidy rates come out to 85 percent subsidy of fixed costs from 30 percent loss of sales for the first quarter of 2021 and for the second and third quarter to 100 percent.
 Starting in the first quarter of 2021, the minimum grant amount is 1,500 euros (was previously 750 euros).
+The TVL ends as of 1 October 2021.

 This deferment regime concerns the following taxes: payroll taxes, VAT, income tax, income-related contribution under the Health Care Insurance Act, corporate income tax, gambling tax, insurance tax, landlord levy, environmental taxes (energy tax and Surcharge for Sustainable Energy and climate transition (ODE), coal tax, waste tax, tax on tap water), excise duties and consumption tax of non-alcoholic beverages and taxation of passenger cars and motorbikes (BPM).